 Theatrical play increases the verbal and non-verbal ways to consider ideas and move them forward.

-Legends, myths, poems, stories and drama are incorporated into performances and allow the young actor to learn something about social differences between other cultures, both past and present.
+Theater, Legends, myths, poems and stories and drama teach you something about social differences between other cultures, both past and present.

 JOIN OUR MAILING LIST